saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 ### `region`

-Defines which region of Sauce Labs should be targeted.
+Defines which Sauce Labs region should be targeted.